AdityaMino/AdityaMino/README.md

 - **Semiconductor Device Physics**
 - **VLSI Layout & Design**

-*"It's hardware that makes a machine fast.
-It's software that makes a fast machine slow.”- Craig Bruce.* This quote eloquently captures the need for avid hardware engineers to breach computing limits, everyday.
-I have a strong belief and a passionate interest in Electronics Engineering, hence I plan to grow my technical prowess in this field.
+***"It's hardware that makes a machine fast.
+It's software that makes a fast machine slow.”- Craig Bruce.*** This quote eloquently captures the need for avid hardware engineers to breach computing limits, everyday.
+I have a strong belief and a passionate interest in Electronics Engineering, and hence plan to grow my technical prowess in this field.

 ## Technologies & Tools 🔧